viktorteren/Seto/README.md

 **I**: ignore incorrect decomposition in order to allow to produce the output PNs

+**GE**: this flag is experimental and could not work: instead of executing greedy search perform a Pseudo-Boolean search in order to find the minimal number of FCPNs, indeed this search have very restricted constraints: at least one occurrence of each region in at least one FCPN, as result providing worst results compared to greedy algorithm **(not recommended)**

 ### Approximate algorithm using a script

 In the root folder the following script can be executed: